Hicksbeachia pinnatifolia: Distribution and habitat

 Hicksbeachia pinnatifolia is found in (and on the margins of) subtropical rain forest from Tamborine Mountain in the southeastern corner of Queensland to the Nambucca Valley in on the New South Wales mid-north coast.
 It is a component of the understory.

-Cultivation and uses
+Uses

 The seed is edible, though not as valued as that of its relative the macadamia.

 It is not commercially cultivated but is sometimes grown as an ornamental tree.
 It can be difficult to establish in the garden.
 Germination from fresh seed is reliable with a high percentage of success.
 However, many juveniles soon die of fungal disease.
 Alexander Floyd recommends adding original leaf litter from beneath the parent tree to promote beneficial anti-fungal micro-organisms.